Selena Gomez And Justin Bieber Are Spending Time Apart After Shock Reunion — What Happened?

 Selena Gomez got together with singer The Weeknd for a while and seemed happy with him, despite claims that the hookup sparked a war with Hadid sisters Bella and Gigi.
 Bella Hadid was dating The Weeknd prior to his involvement with Selena.

 The final twist to the saga came just weeks ago when reports said that Justin Bieber and Selena Gomez were back together.
-A source told Entertainment Tonight that the pair are indeed “exclusive” once more.
+A source told Entertainment Tonight that the pair is indeed “exclusive” once more.

 [Featured Image by David Kotinsky/Getty Images]